1>

 13>

-What happens if you use a GROUP BY clause in a PROC SQL step without a
+What happens if you use a GROUP BY clause in a PROC SQL step

 summary function?

-a> The step does not execute
+The step does not execute

-b> The first numeric column is summed by default
+The first numeric column is summed by

-d> The step executes but does not group or sort data.
+The step executes but does not group

 14>